volab/IoT_EPS/_1_userDoc/source/softDev.rst

 - manual hfin and dureeOff without parameter should be KO
 - manual cleanup buton dont remove hfin and others param
 - no default state in manual mode : corrected
-- minuterie (timer mode) no default value for the ratio immediat start or differed start
+- minuterie (timer mode) no default value for the ratio immediat start or differed start - corrected
-- bug in ESP source side effect of main power switch
+- bug in ESP source side effect of main power switch  ?

 ===============================
 Usefull Documentation